» Rat Guide » Health Guide » Care Guide » Medication Guide » Breeding Guide

 Treatment

-In the event infection is present it may be left open to drain, and antibiotics initiated such as:
+In the event infection is present the site may be left open to drain, and antibiotics initiated such as:

 The use of a corticosteroid may be required to reduce swelling of tissue if not able to remove cyst, such as: